deeppavlov/chatsky/docs/source/user_guides/basic_conceptions.rst

 You should also be prepared to debug the code and dialogue logic if problems are discovered during testing.
 Thorough testing helps identify and resolve any potential problems in the conversation flow.

-The basic testing procedure offered by DFF is end-to-end testing of the pipeline and the script which ensures that the pipeline yields correct responses for any given input.
+The basic testing procedure offered by Chatsky is end-to-end testing of the pipeline and the script which ensures that the pipeline yields correct responses for any given input.
 It requires a sequence of user request - bot response pairs that form the happy path of your conversational service.